+2 sem hrs cr.
 This course is a continuation of COP 2010 with the same requirements and responsibilities for completion.
 The course is graded on a pass/fail basis.
-Prerequisite: COP 2010 and a 2.5 or higher cumulative GPA and permission of the Director of the Education Department or the appropriate center/site director.
-Enrollment requires instructor approval.
+Prerequisite: COP 2010 and a 2.5 or higher cumulative GPA and permission of the Education Curriculum Chair or the appropriate center/site directorEnrollment requires instructor approval.
+Transfer (UT) or Non Transfer Course (UN): UN